 At Philips, the music business had to develop in a harsh regulatory environment.
 All companies had to have import licences to bring specific products into New Zealand and NZ assembled cars and NZ brand guitars and amps were the norm.

-McCready described Philips as being “big in shavers” when he started there in 1957.
+Although Philips had entered the New Zealand record market as early as 1951, McCready described the company as being “big in shavers” when he started there in 1957.
 “The record division was just a little add-on.
 Philips Electrical had a quite big customs department, so they handled all our importing paperwork for us.
 As the company got bigger and got more sales, you could afford to manufacture in New Zealand.”

 Traditionally the record business was dominated by His Master’s Voice (NZ) Limited, with its chain of electrical appliance stores that usually only stocked HMV record releases.
 In a 1994 interview with Bryan Staff, McCready estimated that HMV had 90% of the market in the late 1950s.
 In the 1960s competition emerged with Philips, Pye, RCA, Festival and New Zealand owned indies challenging HMV’s dominance at radio and retail.
 Non-aligned musical instrument stores started selling records and “record bars” started appearing in department stores.